nikneal91/knowledge_graph/pages/logSeq.md

 	- just add video url , or use the asset folder then / embed asset
 - #Learn How to create pages shortcut
 	- [[]] to create page , or use / with page reference
+- #Learn  How to see TODO in one page
+	-
 - #Learn How to add checkbox or todo in logseq
 	- Sol: use TODO inbuild in logseq
 - #Learn checking folder structure opening [Open My Folder](file:///C:/Users/)